doom/lispum/README.md

 # lispum
-Tiny lisp thingy in Haskell
+Tiny lisp thingy (just so I can practice Haskell)